aadilmallick/blog/src/posts/other/my-impossible-list.md

 draft: true
 ---

 Thomas Frank inspired me to write my own Impossible List, which is a list of all the goals you want to achieve in your life.

 Here goes:

 ## Life goals

 - [ ] Create an anime called Tomura
 - [ ] Write a book called Dream Warriors
   - [ ] Create an anime from it
 - [ ] Write the second draft of The Dream
   - [ ] Publish The Dream
   - [ ] Create an anime from it
 - [ ] Create a youtube channel called One Man Band
   - [ ] Get 1,000,000 subscribers

 ## Fitness goals

 - [ ] Do 6 rounds of 3 minutes shadowboxing
 - [ ] Do 20 pullups in a row
-	- [ ] Do 30 pullups in a row
-	- [ ] Do 40 pullups in a row
 - [ ] Do 50 pushups in a row
 - [ ] Get a 6 minute mile
 - [ ] Get 6 pack

 ## Coding goals

 - [ ] Master threejs and recreate Bruno Simon's portfolio
 - [ ] Create neural network that can listen to any music and return an accurate piano or guitar transcription
 - [ ] Create a web development channel

 ## Financial goals

 - [ ] Make money with my blog
 - [ ] Sell Udemy and Skillshare courses
-- [ ] Sell beats and lofi beats on Beatstar
+- [ ] Sell beats and lofi beats